nusco/narjillos/README.md

 ##How to run it

-To put a Petri dish full of Narjillos under your microscope, you need Java 8 and git:
+To put a Petri dish full of Narjillos under your microscope, you need Java 8 and git.
+To install Narjillos:

     git clone https://github.com/nusco/narjillos.git
     cd narjillos

-    ./gradlew build
+  Then run with the _petri_ command:

     petri

+The first run will also build and test the system, so it will take some time.

 ##How to control it

 Move around with your mouse: **click anywhere** to center, **double-click** to auto-zoom.
 Zoom in/out by **scrolling**.
-You can also move the microscope around with your **cursor keys**.
+You can also move the microscope with your **cursor keys**.

 To turn from high speed to real time and back, press **S**.